Ethical OS Toolkit

 - 7 future-proofing strategies to help you take ethical action today.

-“Building a startup takes a lot more than just funding,” said Cody Simms, partner at start up accelerator Techstars.
+Toolkit in Action“Building a startup takes a lot more than just funding,” said Cody Simms, partner at start up accelerator Techstars.
 “At Techstars, we are building a worldwide network that helps entrepreneurs succeed.
 Helping founders anticipate future ethical challenges that their technologies could encounter or incite is critical to their ultimate success.
 We’re thrilled to be working with Omidyar Network and the Institute for the Future on this initiative and to help our global network of more than 1,500 startups get ahead of problems before they happen.”“As founders, we want to think about the long term ethical impact of our business, even at the very start,” said Marc-Loyd Ramniceanu, co-founder at NetCloak, currently participating in Techstars LA.
 “NetCloak is a platform that democratizes data privacy, so we are applying the Ethical OS framework to shape not just our strategy and process but our core values as well.
 We’re excited to have the opportunity to partner with Techstars, Omidyar Network, and Institute for the Future on this exciting initiative.”
 Anna Mracek Dietrich, co-founder of Terrafugia Inc., a pioneer in the “flying car” industry, and now director of the company’s regulatory efforts, is using the Ethical OS to think through the long-term social and economic consequences of on-demand, hyper-local flights.
 Dietrich, who testified earlier this month about the emerging flying-car industry before Congress’s Committee on Science, Space, and Technology, said: “When we started Terrafugia to make personal aviation safer, more practical, and dramatically more accessible in 2006, we were told over and over again that what we were doing was impossible.
 It turns out that quite the opposite was the case.
 Our efforts have been a key inspiration in starting a whole new ‘flying car’ and urban air mobility industry.
 As part of creating that industry, I spend a lot of time thinking about regulations and standards to ensure that these new vehicles are safely and responsibly built and operated.
 Having a tool like the Ethical OS is incredibly useful in that process as it provides a launch point from which to think about things from a fresh perspective.
 Aviation is a very established industry, but the implications of widespread, on-demand, hyper-local flights are something we aren’t necessarily equipped to think about using the existing paradigms.
 The Ethical OS framework is applicable beyond just digital work and is a valuable thought experiment for anyone whose business it is to change the world with technology.”
 Nicklas Bergman is a venture capitalist with Intergalactic Industries, a seed-stage investment firm focused on nanotechnologies, genes, and brain-interfacing technologies.
-Bergman will bring the Ethical OS to a variety of innovation settings, including the World Economic Forum’s annual meeting in China.
+Bergman will bring the Ethical OS to a variety of innovation settings.
 “Having spent 25+ years as an entrepreneur and technology investor, I’ve seen the ethical aspects of technology being often overlooked,” Bergman said.
 “Sometimes it’s because of time or money constraints, but mostly because of limited understanding.
 But these issues are becoming more and more urgent to address.
 From the investor/startup perspective, for example: Should you sell a scientific instrument to a research institute that also works with weapons of mass destruction development?
 We need more time, space and tools for discussing these issues.
 Enter EthicalOS, a great set of tools for anyone facing the challenge of navigating in a world where technology can have hard to predict consequences.”